pex1005/EDM-Portfolio/FinalLabTask6/readme.md

 ## Text Search

-<ins> 1. find all movies that have a synopsis that contains the word "Bilbo"
+1. find all movies that have a synopsis that contains the word "Bilbo"
-> db.movies.find({synopsis:{$regex:"Bilbo"}})
+> db.movies.find({synopsis:{$regex:"Bilbo"}})/
-<ins> 2. find all movies that have a synopsis that contains the word "Gandalf"
+2. find all movies that have a synopsis that contains the word "Gandalf"
 > db.movies.find({synopsis:{$regex:"Gandalf"}})
-<ins> 3. find all movies that have a synopsis that contains the word "Bilbo" and not the word "Gandalf"
+3. find all movies that have a synopsis that contains the word "Bilbo" and not the word "Gandalf"
 > db.movies.find({$and:[{synopsis:{$regex:"Bilbo"}}, {synopsis:{$not:/Gandalf/}}]})
-<ins> 4. find all movies that have a synopsis that contains the word "dwarves" or "hobbit"
+4. find all movies that have a synopsis that contains the word "dwarves" or "hobbit"
 > db.movies.find({$or:[{synopsis:{$regex:"dwarves"}}, {synopsis:{$regex:"hobbit"}}]})
-<ins> 5. find all movies that have a synopsis that contains the word "gold" and "dragon"
+5. find all movies that have a synopsis that contains the word "gold" and "dragon"
 > db.movies.find({$and:[{synopsis:{$regex:"gold"}}, {synopsis:{$regex:"dragon"}}]})

 ## Delete Documents

 <ins> 1. delete the movie "Pee Wee Herman's Big Adventure"
-> db.movies.remove({_id:ObjectId("5c9f992ae5c2dfe9b3729c00")})
+> db.movies.remove({_id:ObjectId("683b0939163d716b3ca12dfd")})
 <ins> 2. delete the movie "Avatar"
-> db.movies.remove({_id:ObjectId("5c9f9936e5c2dfe9b3729c01")})
+> db.movies.remove({_id:ObjectId("683b0939163d716b3ca12dfe")})
 ![Sample](image/d1'd2.png)

 ## Relationships